elloGarrett/wedding_website/README.md

 ## Overview

-This [web application](https://garrett-and-claire.com/rsvp) was built as a means for inviting guests to my wedding.
+This [web application](https://garrett-and-claire.com) was built as a means for inviting guests to my wedding.

-Guests are able to obtain wedding details, RSVP, view photos of my fiancé and me, view the wedding party, and have access to the registry.
+Guests are able to obtain wedding details, view photos of my fiancé and me, view the wedding party, access the registry, and RSVP.

 ## Developement Details